 · Hardwood Floors

 Hardwood floors are considered a high-end type of flooring.
-They come in a variety of material options like oak, and mahogany that can be made into a wide range of designs to suit the intended office.
+They come in various material options like oak and mahogany that can be made into a wide range of designs to suit the intended office.
 They are easy to maintain and can be renovated by sanding or polishing.
 The only problem with wooden floors is that they can face damage from moisture.

 · Laminate Floors

-Laminate floors can provide office floors that resemble hardwood, tiles or natural rock floors at a cheaper cost than the actual material they resemble.
+Laminate floors can provide office floors that resemble hardwood, tiles, or natural rock floors at a cheaper cost than the actual material they reach.
 They are designed to resist warping from moisture and are hence relatively durable.

 The main factors to consider when picking out the floor that will be ideal for your office are,

-The floor of an office space is essential in accentuating the look of the office and serves acoustic and thermal insulation purposes.
-It is important to install the floor that is the best fit for your office space.
+The floor of office space is essential in accentuating the look of the office and serves acoustic and thermal insulation purposes.
+It is essential to install the floor that is the best fit for your office space.